volterraedge/terraform-provider-volterra/docs/resources/volterra_azure_vnet_site.md

 `outside_subnet` - (Optional) Subnets for the outside interface of the node.
 See [Outside Subnet ](#outside-subnet) below for details.

+### Blindfold Secret Info

+Blindfold Secret is used for the secrets managed by Volterra Secret Management Service.

+`decryption_provider` - (Optional) Name of the Secret Management Access object that contains information about the backend Secret Management service. (`String`).

+`location` - (Required) Or it could be a path if the store provider is an http/https location (`String`).

+`store_provider` - (Optional) This field needs to be provided only if the url scheme is not string:/// (`String`).

+### Blindfold Secret Info Internal

+Blindfold Secret Internal is used for the putting re-encrypted blindfold secret.

+`decryption_provider` - (Optional) Name of the Secret Management Access object that contains information about the backend Secret Management service. (`String`).

+`location` - (Required) Or it could be a path if the store provider is an http/https location (`String`).

+`store_provider` - (Optional) This field needs to be provided only if the url scheme is not string:/// (`String`).

+### Clear Secret Info

+Clear Secret is used for the secrets that are not encrypted .

+`provider` - (Optional) This field needs to be provided only if the url scheme is not string:/// (`String`).

+`url` - (Required) When asked for this secret, caller will get Secret bytes after Base64 decoding. (`String`).

 ### Coordinates

 Site longitude and latitude co-ordinates.